textileio/community/docs/connectors/images/index.md

 ## Created unencrypted content

 There are some use-cases where media created by a user is best shared in a decrypted format.
 Every Textile thread supports encrypted raw file content by default, but apps have the ability to create encrypted threads that contain plaintext file content.
-[Read more about that here](/concepts/threads/files/#encryption).
+[Read more about thread encryption here](/concepts/threads/files/#encryption).

 ## Cafe Sync & Recovery